Sudan Driving Advice and Car Hire Info

 Driving in Sudan

 You can drive in Sudan using the licence of most countries for up to 3 months.
 Sudan drives on the right of the road in left hand drive cars.
-Before planning any trip you should consult your Government’s website for up to date travel advice as many areas of Sudan are on the ‘Don’t Go’ lists of most countries including Darfur and the border areas with Eritrea.
+Before planning any trip you should consult your Government’s website for up to date travel advice as many areas of Sudan are on the ‘Don’t Go’ lists of many nations, including the Darfur states, the Abyei Region, South Kordofan and Blue Nile states, the southern area of West Kordofan and areas around most of the country’s land borders.

 In northern and western Sudan, sand storms, known as haboobs, can greatly reduce visibility when they occur and can quickly cover roads with shifting sand at any season of the year.
 Roads in southern Sudan are often impassable during the rainy season, from March to October.
 Driving under the influence of alcohol carries stiff penalties including fines, jail sentences, and even corporal punishment.
 Sudan is a challenging driving abroad location and you should limit driving to daytime and main routes if you can.